WhatsApp Expert

 Treatment:

-After reaching the James Cancer, I was scanned again.
-The doctor's there told me that it was difficult for me to survive over a month as throat cancer, which is already diagnosed in its last stage, has now spread over to my spine and there was nothing much that they could do.
+After reaching the James Cancer Hospital, I was scanned again.
+The doctors there told me that it was difficult for me to survive over a month as the throat cancer, which was already diagnosed in its last stage, had now spread over to my spine and there was nothing much that they could do.
 How much I wished that if life could have the reverse gear, I would go back in time and correct my mistakes.
 Why should my family suffer from my mistakes?
 The doctors planned to try aggressive Chemotherapy.
-I had a tracheostomy tube in my throat to breath, a peg/feeding tube in my nose and stomach, IV's in my arm.
+I had a tracheostomy tube in my throat to breathe, a peg/feeding tube in my nose and stomach, and IVs in my arm.
 I was all prepared for the big battle.

 I was scanned again, and they still found some traces of cancer.
-I was given a choice to either remove my vocal cord (which they preferred, but I would never be able to talk again) or continue with chemo and radiations together.
-I choose the latter as I was confident by now that I will beat my cancer for sure.
+I was given a choice to either remove my vocal cord (which they preferred, but I would never be able to talk again) or continue with chemo and radiation together.
+I chose the latter as I was confident by now that I would beat my cancer for sure.
 I wanted to talk again.
 That worked for me.
 Cancer started the fight, and I finished it!

 What cancer taught me: